Nova A.

 In contrast, the discussion section goes beyond the facts, interpreting results, providing context to findings, and exploring their broader implications.

-Finally, the conclusion section summarizes key points, discusses implications, and often suggests avenues for future research.
+Finally, the research paper conclusion summarizes key points, discusses implications, and often suggests avenues for future research.

 Mistakes to Avoid While Writing the Results Section